Coronavirus: Even Pakistan handled pandemic better than India, claims Rahul Gandhi

 IMF had said in its World Economic Outlook report on Tuesday that “revisions to the forecast are particularly large for India, where GDP contracted much more severely than expected in the second quarter”.

-With these projections, India will be the third-poorest country in South Asia.
-Pakistan and Nepal are will be only countries with lower GDP.
+With these projections, India would be the third-poorest country in South Asia.
+Pakistan and Nepal would be the only countries with lower GDP.
 Bangladesh, Bhutan, Sri Lanka and Maldives would be ahead of India.
-The IMF predicted that Sri Lanka will be the second-most-affected after India.
+The IMF predicted that Sri Lanka would be the second-most-affected after India.
 Sri Lanka’s per capita GDP is expected to shrink 4.6% in the current calendar year.

-On Wednesday, Gandhi, a vocal critic of Prime the Narendra Modi-led government’s economic policies and coronavirus-fighting strategy, tweeted: “Solid achievement of six years of BJP’s hate-filled cultural nationalism: Bangladesh set to overtake India.”
+On Wednesday, Gandhi, a vocal critic of the Narendra Modi-led government’s economic policies and coronavirus-fighting strategy, tweeted: “Solid achievement of six years of BJP’s hate-filled cultural nationalism: Bangladesh set to overtake India.”

 Moreover, the lockdowns imposed by the Centre on March 25 caused the Indian economy to contract by a record 23.9% in the April to June quarter.